skills/connect-the-dots/README.md

 ### :keyboard: Activity: Fix a broken sidebar

-1. In the main branch [Edit the `docs/_sidebar.md` file](/docs/_sidebar.md)
+1. In the main branch [Edit the `docs/_sidebar.md` file](/docs/_sidebar.md).
-2. Correct the spelling of the reference `(doc-references__.md)` on line 4 by changing it into `(doc-references.md)`
+2. Correct the spelling of the reference `(doc-references__.md)` on line 4 by changing it into `(doc-references.md)`.
 3. Select or create a new branch `fix-sidebar` for this commit and start a pull request.
-4. In the [Pull requests tab](/pulls), create a pull request by comparing 'main' branch to 'fix-sidebar' branch
+4. In the [Pull requests tab](/pulls), create a pull request by comparing 'main' branch to 'fix-sidebar' branch.
-5. Using the **Assignees** section on the right side, assign yourself to the pull request
+5. Using the **Assignees** section on the right side, assign yourself to the pull request.
-6. In the PR comment add 'Closing #2' and autolink issue #2
+6. In the PR comment add 'Closing #2' and autolink issue #2.
-6. Merge this pull request
+6. Merge this pull request.
-7. Delete the branch 'fix-sidebar'
+7. Delete the branch 'fix-sidebar'.

 </details>